 Grants will not be issued in full until the entire scope of funded works have been completed and the Fund’s Conservation Architect has undertaken all necessary inspections and approvals.
 Payment will be via an electronic bank transfer.
 Payment can only be made if the EFT details have been provided on the signed agreement.

 A standard agreement between VHRF and the applicant is drawn up outlining the responsibilities of each party.
 No impositions are made on the title of the property.
 It is important to note that the offer of assistance will be based upon the precise scope of works submitted with the application.
 Variations in the extent or nature of the works or in the specific trades people undertaking the works may result in the offer being reduced or withdrawn.
 Any variation in the works should be brought to the attention of the VHRF Administrator prior to the commencement of works

 All applications that receive funding assistance from VHRF require that a temporary sign be erected for the duration of the works funded.
 The applicants are also required to make the building available for photography, which may be used in any VHRF and State Government documentation.

-All applications for financial assistance are reviewed by the VHRF Committee of Management at meetings held twice a year.
+All applications for financial assistance are reviewed by the VHRF Committee of Management at meetings held four times year.
 Once the application has been approved, the VHRF Administrator will send out the relevant VHRF Agreements directly to the applicant.